apache/nuttx/README.txt

   This is pretty straight forward for creating new configurations but may be less intuitive for modifying existing configurations.

-  If you have an environment that suppots the Qt or GTK graphical systems (probably KDE or gnome, respectively), then you can also build the graphical kconfig-frontends, kconfig-qconf and kconfig-gconf.
+  If you have an environment that supports the Qt or GTK graphical systems (probably KDE or gnome, respectively), then you can also build the graphical kconfig-frontends, kconfig-qconf and kconfig-gconf.
 In these case, you can start the graphical configurator with either: